scope3data/methodology/docs/corporate_model.md

 For a business unit like ad tech inside Google, we need to allocate a percentage of the overall corporate emissions based on percentage of revenue or another method.

+The method of allocating emissions to a business unit will depend on the information that is either publicly available by the corporation.
+We ask that all derived emissions metrics are traceable back to the original corporate statments.
+See an example spreadsheet for [Alphabet](../sources/companies/google/alphabet.xlsx) in the google directory.

 ## Calculating industry-average emissions factors

 In this repository we aggregate public data from companies who produce sustainability reports - for instance, [Axel Springer](../sources/companies/axel%20springer/data.yaml).
 We pull facts from these reports and use them to produce industry average values including: